 Stay in touch and continue to meet regularly over time.
 Soon enough, likely without even realizing it, you’ll find that you’ve got yourself a mentor—and a great connection for life.

-This post originally appeared on Career Contessa.
+This article was originally published on Career Contessa.